AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 What makes the Data Lakehouse so special is that the data lake essentially acts as the data warehouse.
 In other words, a relational database layer is added over the data in the data lake.

-By additionally storing the data in the Delta Lake format, important functionalities such as ACID compliance, schema enforcement and layout optimization, that were previously only available in data warehouses, now become available on the data lake as well.
-This allows for data querying directly on the data lake, unlike traditional data warehouses, where the data would first need to be imported and stored on disk, before being available for querying.
+By additionally storing the data in the **Delta Lake** format, important functionalities such as ACID compliance, schema enforcement and layout optimization, that were previously only available in data warehouses, now become available on the data lake as well.
+This allows for data querying directly on the data lake.
+For comparison, in traditional data warehouses, the data would first need to be imported and stored on disk, before being available for querying.

 Querying the Delta Format directly on the data lake is achieved by using a serverless pool.
 The serverless pool essentially adds an on demand SQL layer on top of the data lake.
 This in turn enables the creation of Pyspark or Spark SQL scripts to provision lake databases and traditional SQL objects within those databases such as schemas, external tables and views directly in Azure Synapse Analytics.